johnylant/djangoTestProject/README.md

 Python 3.5+

-Some of the requirements may be outdated and old versioned.
+Requirements may be outdated and with old version modules.